-If you have to output a floating point number for a given assignment, without an explicit indication about the exact number of decimal digits that has to be displayed on the output (without rounding or truncating), Dodona will check by default that the number is accurate up to six decimal digits.
-As a result, it does not really matter how many digits are shown on the output.
+If an assignment asks you to output a floating point number, without an explicit indication about the exact number of decimal digits that has to be displayed in the output (without rounding or truncating), Dodona will check by default that the number is accurate up to six decimal digits.
+As a result, it does not really matter how many digits are printed, given that enough digits are printed.